What Size Bath Do You Need?

 Here’s our step-by-step guide to measuring for a bath - using a straight bath as an example:

-- Pick the space where you’ll place the tub - if it’s near a door, remember to consider this and how far it opens.
+- Pick the space where you’ll place the bath - if it’s near a door, remember to consider this and how far it opens.

 - For the length, measure the distance from one side of your bath, or the space it’ll fill, to the other.